TheresaLui/SelfHelpContent_v2/articles/microsoft.billing.insights/billinginsights-subscriptionpaymentinstrument-expired.md

 # Subscription payment instrument has expired.

-We notice that your subscription has an expired payment instrument and will not charge your next invoice.
-The payment instrument must be updated before the next due date, or services may be suspended.
+The payment instrument on file for your subscription has expired and we will be unable to charge your next invoice.
+The payment instrument must be updated before the due date of your next invoice or services may be suspended.

 ## **Recommended steps**

-To update/change the Payment Instrument, the account owner should the perform below steps in account center.
+To update your existing payment instrument or add a new one, the account owner should perform the following steps in Account Center.
-* Sign in to the [Account Center](https://account.windowsazure.com/Subscriptions) as the Account Administrator.
+* Sign in to [Account Center](https://account.windowsazure.com/Subscriptions)�as the account administrator.
 * Select a subscription.
-* On the right side of the page,select **Manage payment methods**.
+* On the right side of the page, select **Manage payment methods**.
-* Select "+" to add a card or select "Edit" to update the details.
+* Select "+" to add a new credit or debit card, or select "Edit" to update the details of your existing card.
 * Enter credit or debit card details.
 * Select **Save**.